ilyalapan/vital-classify/README.md

 ## Pretrained models

-Models are stored in (Google Drive)[https://drive.google.com/drive/folders/14zBJwsJvjo0eGZfnvJoBUcUKc1huv5eE?usp=sharing].
+Models are stored in [Google Drive](https://drive.google.com/drive/folders/14zBJwsJvjo0eGZfnvJoBUcUKc1huv5eE?usp=sharing).
 Recommend using `finetuned_pytorch_model_32_ep5.bin` or `finetuned_pytorch_model_32_ep7.bin`.
 Epoch-3 version could be used as a checkpoint for fine-tuning the model given num_classes fixed.

-The model performs considerably well on the dataset used for training ((Kaggle dataset)[https://www.kaggle.com/rmisra/news-category-dataset])
+The model performs considerably well on the dataset used for training ([Kaggle dataset](https://www.kaggle.com/rmisra/news-category-dataset))
 - 89% accuracy on validation set
 - 87.9% accuracy on test set